TheFlav/Freeplay_joystick_i2c/uhid/gamepad/README.md

   Needs some investigations if it happen.

   * ``-7`` : Program is already running.
-  By design, driver or setup/diag program are limited to one instance per program at once.
+  Driver or setup/diag program are limited to one instance per program at once if not compiled with preprocessor variable ``MULTI_INSTANCES``.
 <br>

 ### Specific behaves: